-- Credits must be funded by all local taxing units (except school tuition support funds) from other revenues, fund balances or budget reductions, in proportion to their levy. - Taxing units may not increase property taxes or borrow funds to offset any shortfall in revenues. - HEA 1072-2012 requires all debt service levies to be allocated without the application of the credit in order to fully fund debt service obligations.
+Credits must be funded by all local taxing units (except school tuition support funds) from other revenues, fund balances or budget reductions, in proportion to their levy.

+Taxing units may not increase property taxes or borrow funds to offset any shortfall in revenues.

+All debt service levies must be allocated without the application of the credit in order to fully fund debt service obligations.
 The credit is applied to all other property tax levies in the same taxing district, further reducing the amount of other tax levies.